riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 In order to access the RISC-V NTLH intrinsics, it is necessary to include the header file `riscv_ntlh.h`.

-The functions are only only available if the compiler enables the zihintntl extension.
+The functions are only available if the compiler enables the zihintntl extension.

 ```
 type __riscv_ntl_load (type *ptr, int domain);